themgineer/Ultrix-Audio-Shuffling-Generator/README.md

-# **Audio Breakaway Labels**
+# **Audio Breakaway Labels for Ultrix Database**
 This is a short, simple script that will take a list of source names and output a CSV of the audio breakouts.

-One thing to keep in mind is that this will overwrite any output files that already exist if you use the generic file name or do not specify a unique output filename.
+One thing to keep in mind is that this will overwrite any output file called `shuffled_audio.csv` that already exists if you do not specify a unique output filename or have the script use the default output file.

 ## **Input Data Structure**
 Data can be input into the script through a txt file or a csv.
 Follow the below structures to ensure consistent output.

 ### *List Input*
+If you have a list of outputs, you can just put each name or label on a new line in a standard text file.
+The script will then output a list of those labels with the number of audio channels you specified.

 Input File:
 ```
 Source 1